Skip to content

 #ERROR!

 General formula issue, like syntax errors or invalid references.
-In general Excel does not let you enter incorrect formulas but IronCalc will.
+In general, Excel does not let you enter incorrect formulas, but IronCalc will.

-This will make your workbook imcompatible with Excel
+This will make your workbook imcompatible with Excel.

 #N/IMPL!